anufrievroman/calcure/readme.md

 # calcure

 Minimalist TUI calendar and task manager with customizable interface.
-You can manage your events and tasks, view birthdays from your [abook](https://abook.sourceforge.io/), and import events and tasks from [calcurse](https://github.com/lfos/calcurse).
+Manages your events and tasks, displays birthdays from your [abook](https://abook.sourceforge.io/), and imports events and tasks from [calcurse](https://github.com/lfos/calcurse).

 ![screenshot](screenshot.jpeg)

 ## Features

-- Vim keys
+- Vim keys supported
-- Operate with a fewest key presses possible
+- Operate with fewest key presses possible
 - Todo list with tasks and subtasks
-- See birthdays from your abook contacts
+- See birthdays of your abook contacts
 - Import events and tasks from calcurse
 - Generate pictograms according to the name ✈ ⛷ ⛱
 - Toggle privacy mode ••••• to obfuscate events and tasks
-- Simple plain text database in a desired location for cloud sync
+- Plain text database in your folder for cloud sync
-- Fully customizable colors, icons, and other features
+- Customizable colors, icons, and other features
 - Resize and mobile friendly
 - Start week on any day